 How to take KISQALI

-KISQALI and an aromatase inhibitor are taken in combination in repeating cycles of 28 days (4 weeks).
+KISQALI is taken in repeating cycles of 28 days (4 weeks).

 KISQALI is taken each day for 21 days, followed by a treatment break of 7 days when KISQALI tablets are not taken.